Enter your ZIP code:

-Staying safe during summer fireworks season
+Staying safe around summer fireworks

 “It’s important that adults and kids alike understand that fireworks that look like a dud remain live, unstable and extremely dangerous.
 It’s not safe to pick them up.”